 #14: Disconnected Undercut with Long Twists

 If you have long, natural hair and want to impress the ladies, try this side-swept, disconnected undercut with a super cool drop fade.
 Also, notice the unique disconnection between the sides and the beard.
 It really makes long twists the most impressive style out there.

 See how the fade grows out from the ear?
 That’s a burst fade on this faux hawk cut.
 The combo makes this a dope cut for a guy with short hair.
 This faux hawk fade for black men is definitely moving up the list of one of the most popular men’s hairstyles this year.

 #16: Clean Crop With Temple Fade and Shape-Up

 Old school meets new school!
 This low-top cut will never truly go out of style.
 These haircut styles for black men are perfect for those who want a cut with a hip-hop feel.

 A clean modern cut uses the flat top technique and the freehand scissor fade cut to create a look ideal for men with a soft bone structure.
 Just be sure to work with a pro barber who knows how to achieve this structured and balanced cut.

-The best thing about the faded flat top for curly hair is it’s commitment to precision angles while showcasing the traditional gradual fade.
-It’s one of those haircuts that’s grafted into every culture and hair type for men.
+The best thing about the faded flat top for curly hair is its commitment to precision angles while showcasing the traditional gradual fade.
+It’s one of those black haircuts for men that’s grafted into every culture and hair type for guy.
 Barber Brandon Moore of Texas finds it a period piece and a modern statement.

 Loyd explains, “It just depends on how much hair you want to leave on the top and how high or low you want your fade on the sides.
 It’s easy for a guy to keep a product in, groom it and also bring out your facial features or it could hide them.
 This fade is best on round heads.
 Skin fade haircuts are one of the hardest fades to do because you have to get a transition from the skin to the hair without leaving a hard line at the bottom.”